- Great color AMOLED screen

 There are 30+ sports tracking profiles and that includes the new HIIT workout mode introduced on the Venu 2 to help you closely track moves and rounds.
 There are animated workouts primarily designed for Pilates, yoga, and cardio sessions with capacity to download more from the Connect companion app.

-If you're into skiing, there's cross-country skiing dynamics and Garmin is also bringing over the richer metrics for mountain biking, which it introduced on the Garmin Enduro.
+If you're into skiing, there are cross-country skiing dynamics and Garmin is also bringing over the richer metrics for mountain biking, which it introduced on the Garmin Enduro.
 If you're a surfer, you can add in a dedicated widget to generate wave height and surf rating.

 The running experience is a familiar one if you've used a Forerunner or a Fenix for instance.

-You've got scope to customise data fields, set up interval training, put navigation features to use and choose the GPS mode you want to use, depending on much battery you have to play with or how far and long you're expecting to go.
+You've got scope to customize data fields, set up interval training, put navigation features to use, and choose the GPS mode you want to use, depending on much battery you have to play with or how far and long you're expecting to go.